timilehin-code/php_oop/readme.md

        }
-       $object = new NewClass; // this is an object which is the instance or refrence of a class
+       $object = new NewClass; // this is an object which is the instance or reference of a class

    ?>
 ```